Rhodes University Trust USA logo

 Stanford University, California

-Hastie is an applied statistician, and has coauthored three major books and over 100 research papers in this area.
-His research focuses on bioinformatics, genomics and data-mining.
-The most recent book, “Elements of Statistical Learning” (Springer, 2001), is a best-seller and has become an industry standard in data mining.
+Hastie is an applied statistician, and has coauthored seven major books and over 200 research papers in this area.
+His research focuses on applications in bioinformatics, genomics and data-science.
+His book “Elements of Statistical Learning” (Springer, Second Edition 2009), is a best-seller and has become an industry standard in Machine Learning and Data Science.
 Hastie received his B.Sc (hons) from Rhodes in 1976, and was awarded the Foundation and National scholarships.
 After working in medical research in South Africa and the UK for 4 years, he earned his Ph.D in Statistics from Stanford University in 1984.
-He then spent 9 years in the data-analysis research group at AT&T Bell laboratories, where he was a co-developer of the increasingly popular S language for data analysis used by the Splus/R communities.
+He then spent 9 years in the data-analysis research group at AT&T Bell laboratories, where he was a co-developer of the increasingly popular S language for data science used by the R community.
 In 1994 he joined the statistics faculty at Stanford University, where he teaches and advises graduate students.
-He serves on the scientific advisory boards of eight Silicon Valley hi-tech startups.
+He has served on the scientific advisory boards of more than 20 Silicon Valley hi-tech startups, and is currently a senior advisor at the Palo Alto Blackrock AI Lab.
+In 2015 he received the Distinguished Old Rhodian Award, and in 2018 was elected to the US National Academy of Science.

 Top